ChiaraCaprioli/SCM-seq/README.md

 # SCM-seq
-This repo collects scripts written for scRNA-seq analyses performed within the SCM-seq project.
+This repo collects mainn scripts written for scRNA-seq analyses performed within the SCM-seq project.